raDiesle/backbone.js-jquerymobile-boilerplate-template/readme.md

 - https://github.com/ccoenraets/backbone-jquerymobile uses no AMD

-The knownledge about how to run JQM with backbone is partial derived by results of several resources:
+The knowledge about how to run JQM with backbone is partially derived by results of several resources:

 http://stackoverflow.com/questions/10904433/jquery-mobile-require-js-and-backbone